8 Business Email Security Best Practices

 Best Practices for Security Of Enterprise Email

-Although an effective enterprise email security strategy is somewhat individual, there are certain universal concepts and methods that every enterprise should incorporate into its approach.
-Best practices for securing enterprise email or email attachement best practices that should be a part of any enterprise email security strategy include:
+Although an effective Business email security strategy is somewhat individual, there are certain universal concepts and methods that every enterprise should incorporate into its approach.
+Best practices for securing enterprise email or email attachement best practices that should be a part of any enterprise email security checklist include:

 Regardless of budget size or the security technology in place, every enterprise has weaknesses that can be exploited by attackers.
 Identifying and attempting to address these shortcomings is essential in improving an organization’s security posture.
 Ensure that employees understand these weaknesses and their potential implications.
 Underestimating vulnerability is a serious mistake that can leave an enterprise susceptible to attacks and breaches.

 Have a clear, intelligent protocol in place for responding to potential threats.
 For example, if an employee’s email account is compromised, it is imperative that all parties know who to notify.
 Plan for the worst: How should administrators and employees respond in the case of a breach?
 Acting fast is extremely important in the event of a cyberattack, and having a clear protocol in place will help eliminate possible confusion or delays.